trilokacharya/ActiveMQRecorder/README.md

 ActiveMQ TextMessage Recorder & Replay
 =============================

-Trying out rx.scala Observables.
-Currently creates an observable for an ActiveMQ topic and a subscriber that writes out the messages from the observable as JSON, along with a timestamp.

-The Replay functionality can read the file with JSON, do a binary search to find the timestamp it's looking for and then start playing back messages from that point onwards.
+This started out as a test project for learning Scala RX observables.
+This tool creates an observable stream out of an ActiveMQ subscription.
+The stream is written to disk along with a timestamp.
+The second part of the tool can find a timestamp in the written out file and return a Iterable that is played back into an ActiveMQ topic.
+The replay functionality uses binary search to find the correct timestamp quickly in a large file.